 Large dog's age in human years

-For large dogs (breeds like Cane Corso or Siberian Husky), their human age up until 6 years is the same as for medium dogs.
+For large dogs (breeds like German Shepherd and Cane Corso), their human age up until 6 years is the same as for medium dogs.
 After turning 6 years old each large dog's year is equal to 5-6 human years.

-Here are some examples of dog years converted to human years for huge dogs:
+Here are some examples of dog years converted to human years for large dogs:

 Huge dog's age in human years